I have been sitting on this amazing Healthy Peach Blueberry Crumble recipe for a year.

 Anywho…this dessert, or breakfast, or brunch, or anytime-of-the-day deliciousness will quickly become a summer favorite.

 I have to admit, nothing makes me happier than eating this recipe fresh out of the oven with a scoop of cold ice cream that oh-so-slightly melts on top of the crumbly crunchy topping and warm fruit.

 Is anyone else’s mouth watering?
 Bueller?
 Bueller?

 I feel you should know, this healthy peach and blueberry crisp recipe makes enough to feed a small party, so when you bake it and don’t have a small party to feed you have leftovers, like lots of leftovers.
 And as you know, leftovers are my jam, so that may be another reason why I heart this recipe. 😉

 And surprise, there is only 1/2 cup of sugar in the WHOLE shebang!

-My original recipe that Ruth at Living Well Spending Less graciously featured on her blog calls for white sugar and wheat or gluten-free flour.
+My original recipe that Ruth at Living Well Spending Less graciously featured on her blog calls for white sugar and wheat or gluten free flour.
 However, I sometimes switch it up by using my favorite sugar option, coconut sugar.
 Coconut sugar is lower-glycemic meaning it won’t raise your blood sugar as much or as fast as white sugar.
 As for the flour, I have successfully used almond flour.
 It added a nuttiness and texture that is divine.
 You can also use plant based dairy free butter if needed!